guiamorim/az104-skillable-labs/Lab 04 - Manage Azure resources by using Azure Resource Manager Templates.md

 Cleanup your resources
 ----------------------

-Ensure resources are freed up and cost is minimized.
+Ensure resources are freed up and the cost is minimized.
 The easiest way to delete the lab resources is to delete the lab resource group.

-    In the Azure portal, select the resource group, select Delete the resource group, Enter resource group name, and then click Delete.
+    In the Azure portal, select the resource group, select Delete the resource group, enter the resource group name, and then click Delete.
     Using Azure PowerShell, Remove-AzResourceGroup -Name resourceGroupName.
     Using the CLI, az group delete --name resourceGroupName.

-Extend your learning with Copilot
+Extend your learning with Copilot.
 ---------------------------------

     - What is the format of the Azure Resource Manager template file?
 Explain each component with examples.
     - How do I use an existing Azure Resource Manager template?
     - Compare and contrast Azure Resource Manager templates and Azure Bicep templates.

-Learn more with self-paced training
+Learn more with self-paced training.
 -----------------------------------

     - Deploy Azure infrastructure by using JSON ARM templates.
 Write JSON Azure Resource Manager templates (ARM templates) by using Visual Studio Code to deploy your infrastructure to Azure consistently and reliably.